 Challenged myself to make a change . . .

 My time at Group Health Cooperative was a period of hyper creativity and prolific output.
-However, after six years with the organization, I saw no avenue for my professional development and a diminishing horizon for my creative.
+However, after seven years with the organization, I saw no avenue for my professional development and a diminishing horizon for my creativity.

 In April of 2011 I began searching for my next mission.
 The campaign encompassed 63 overtures, 5 phone and 1 in-person interview.
-On September 2 I was offered (and accepted) a role with Talyst, which began on October 3, 2011.
+On Sept.
+2 I was offered / accepted a role with Talyst, which began on Oct.
+3, 2011.

 My time at Group Health Cooperative was a period of hyper creativity and prolific output.
-However, after six years with the organization, I saw no avenue for my professional development and a diminishing horizon for my creative.
+However, after seven years with the organization, I saw no avenue for my professional development and a diminishing horizon for my creativity.

 In April of 2011 I began searching for my next mission.
 The campaign encompassed 63 overtures, 5 phone and 1 in-person interview.
-On September 2 I was offered (and accepted) a role with Talyst, which began on October 3, 2011.
+On Sept.
+2 I was offered / accepted a role with Talyst, which began on Oct.
+3, 2011.